 Authorized user credit had always been a way to grant individuals access to credit accounts without assuming payment liability or having to qualify for their own credit accounts.

 It is estimated that 50 million consumers are authorized users on someone else’s credit card.
 Authorized user credit is common among spouses, parents and children.

 FICO had wanted to eliminate the authorized user credit because of the widespread use of “renting out” good credit for a limited term and getting paid for it.
 The authorized user would not actually get use of the credit account, however, they would get the benefits of the primary account holder’s good credit history.
 FICO considers this practice as misrepresenting a consumer’s credit risk to lenders.

 However, FICO 08 could not eliminate authorized user credit from impacting the authorized user’s credit scores.
 Lenders complained that using FICO 08 without it factoring in authorized user credit would inhibit compliance with Federal Reserve Regulation B, which requires lenders assessing a married person’s credit risk to consider the credit history of accounts shared by the spouses.

 The Equal Credit Opportunity Act requires lenders to consider a spouse’s credit history when determining the credit risk of a borrower.
 If authorized user credit were abolished it would have prohibited lenders from complying with the Equal Credit Opportunity Act.

-Fair Isaac Corporation revised FICO 08 to simply FICO 8 which includes the use of authorized user accounts; however, they now say it has a way to recognize the abuse of authorized user accounts.
 It only made sense for FICO 8 to continue authorized user credit or “piggyback credit” because every generation of the FICO score formula has included authorized user credit card accounts when calculating a person’s score.
 FICO 8 score continues that policy.